iu Miu Aoyama in Tokyo, Japan

-The project was developed for the Paris-based Miu Miu brand, and opened in 2015.
+The project was developed for Miuccia Prada who leads the Paris-based Miu Miu brand.
 Located in the Aoyama district in Tokyo, the project is the latest in a neighborhood that has become known for architectural innovation.
-Across the street is the Prada Tokyo Epicenter, also by Herzog & de Meuron, and provides a stark contrast to the landmark facade.
+Across the street is the Prada Tokyo Epicenter also designed by Herzog & de Meuron.
+The Miu Miu Aoyama represents a stark contrast to the prior work.
+Its subtle reflective exterior disguises its rich copper soffit and interior.

 de Young Museum